Raushan250/Prizy-Pricer/readme.md

 -------------
 git clone https://github.com/Raushan250/Prizy-Pricer.git

-It is buit using Spring Tool Suite and SPring boot version 2.
+It is built using Spring Tool Suite and Spring boot version 2.
 It is running correctly in my local